c3d/xl/doc/HANDBOOK_2-evaluation.md

 declarations, since the execution phase depends on it.

 Note that since the declaration phase occurs first, all declarations in the program will be visible during the execution phase.
+In our example, it is possible to use `circumference` before it has been declared.
+This is necessary because declarations may refer to one another in a circular way.
+Some other languages require "forward declarations" in such cases, XL does not.

 ### Execution phase